What is a Freelancer?

 Typically, you aren’t required to cover benefits like health insurance for freelance workers.
 This alone can save you big, especially under current company regulations and requirements, like the stipulations of the Affordable Care Act.

 You also don’t have to deal with overhead issues like having another person that needs to be managed by your HR department.
 And, you only need to hire a freelancer as long as you actually need them, whether that’s six days or six years.
-When combined together, these factors mean you can save significantly on costs by choosing freelancers to round out your work force.
+When combined together, these factors mean you can save significantly on costs by choosing freelancers to round out the workforce.

 Let’s say you want to offer your customers a better service experience.
 You’ve ran the numbers, and you are confident that this will help your retainment, which has been a problem in the past.
 One thing you want to do is offer 24 hour responses.
 The problem is, you don’t have anyone who can do the work.
 No one in your office wants to stay up all night answering customer phone calls.
-Luckily, the internet can quickly help you find a freelancer or two who is happy to cover unusual shifts.
-In fact, in their timezone, it might even be the middle of the day.
+Luckily, the internet can quickly help you find a freelancer or two who is happy to cover unusual schedules.
+In fact, in their timezone, it might even be the middle of the day rather than the dead of night.

 6. You can expand to new markets